LesPles/SD-Categorizer-2000/README.md

 Usage: sd-cat2000.py -<flag> [-v] <file(s) or folder(s)>

-Where <flag> is ONE of the following"
+Where <flag> is ONE of the following

 -m Model
 -h Model hash
 -d Size